ruitaiS/capstone-1/README.md

 </div>

 (TODO: Rephrase.
 Maybe talk more about what K-fold cross validation is.)
 As mentioned, the biasing effects are quite sensitive to the randomness of the training / test set split, and consequently so are their tuning parameters.
-To counteract this, the full dataset was split into 5 folds and the process was run once on each fold.
-The results of the first fold is shown above (plots for the other folds are included in the repository, but omitted for brevity), and a summary of the tuned values across all five folds, along with the resulting RMSE, is presented below.
+To counteract this, the full dataset was split into 5 folds and the tuning process was run on each fold.
+The plots for the first fold are shown above (plots for the other folds are included in the repository, but omitted for brevity), and a summary of the tuned values across all five folds, along with the resulting RMSE, is presented below:

 <div align = "center">